Start Monitoring

 Quick Navigation

-PurrView validates link behavior.
-It does not store external link HTML, and your page HTML is only handled briefly for the checks needed to produce the run.
+PurrView monitors link behavior.
+It does not store external link HTML, and your page HTML is only handled briefly for the checks needed to produce the monitoring run.

 Start with impact, not volume